 Abstract-This paper seeks to provide performance analysis for High Efficient Video Coding (HEVC) HM-16.15 reference coder for same resolution test sequences and picture structure.
 Two test sequences (resolutions) i.e., PeopleonStreet (2560x1600) and Traffic (2560x1600) are considered.
 The HEVC coder is tested for the fixed Quantization Parameter (QP) value in lowdelay and randomaccess configurations, with Main profile when B pictures are processed in IBBB format, respectively.
 Comparisons were performed with respect to the change of Signal-to-Noise Ratio (SNR), the change of data bitrate and the change of encoding time saving, respectively.
 Simulation results have shown small differences in SNR values and obvious differences for bit rate and encoding time values.
-At the end, percent of intra and inter prediction in total amount encoder compression values are presented, too.
+Beside objective results, subjective video assessments for all tested sequences are presented, as well as present of intra and inter prediction in total amount encoder compression values.
+At the end, motion vectors and coded block structures are analyzed.